-Table 2-5 Hero Robot Production Parameters
+Table 2-5 Hero Robot production parameters

-Item Limit Notes Operating Mode There is no limit.
-One remote control and one Custom Controller can be configured at most - Maximum Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 - Mineral-grabbing Mechanism Any mechanism that can come into contact with minerals in the Large Resource Island is considered a Mineral-grabbing Mechanism.
+Item Limit Notes

+Operating Mode There is no restrictions.
+One remote control and one Custom Controller can be configured at most -

+Maximum Power Supply Capacity (Wh) 265 -

+Maximum Power Supply Voltage (V) 30 -

+Mineral-grabbing Mechanism Any mechanism that can come into contact with minerals in the Large Resource Island is considered a Mineral-grabbing Mechanism.
 No adhesive materials can be used.
 When extending to the front, a Mineral-grabbing Mechanism must not reach farther than 500mm from the robot's body and beyond the central line of the Large Resource Island.
-Launching Mechanism No Launching Mechanism is allowed to be installed - Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600600 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 120012001000 Its orthographic projection on the ground should not exceed a 12001200 square
+While acquiring or exchanging a mineral, a Mineral-grabbing Mechanism must not cause any obvious marks on or damage to the mineral. -